Tacoma Dome Station: Services

 Tacoma Dome Station is the intermodal connection between several transit modes, including intercity rail, commuter rail, light rail, and buses.
-The T Line terminates at the station, running north to Downtown Tacoma at frequencies of 12 to 24 minutes.
+The T Line terminates at the station, running north to Downtown Tacoma and the Hilltop area at frequencies of 12 to 20 minutes.
 It is served by 13 daily round-trips on Sounder commuter trains on the S Line, which run north to King Street Station in Seattle and south to Lakewood on weekdays.
 The station has eight daily roundtrips on two Amtrak routes: the Cascades to Vancouver, British Columbia, Portland, Oregon, and Eugene, Oregon; and the Coast Starlight to Los Angeles, California.

-Tacoma Dome station also has several express bus routes to Seattle and Seattle–Tacoma International Airport operated by Sound Transit Express; and routes to Olympia operated by Intercity Transit.
-Pierce Transit, the facility's owner and operator, has seven local routes that intersect at Tacoma Dome Station, traveling onward to Downtown Tacoma, North Tacoma, South Tacoma, Gig Harbor, Puyallup, and Federal Way.
+The station also has several express bus routes to Seattle and Lakewood operated by Sound Transit Express.
+Pierce Transit, the facility's owner and operator, has local routes that intersect at Tacoma Dome Station, traveling onward to Downtown Tacoma, North Tacoma, South Tacoma, Gig Harbor, Puyallup, and Federal Way.
 Greyhound runs intercity bus service from the station to Seattle and Portland.
 BoltBus service from the station began in March 2019 and served routes to Portland, Seattle, Bellingham, and Vancouver, British Columbia, until it was discontinued by Greyhound in 2021.